rwieruch/blog_robinwieruch_content/polynomial-regression-model-selection-javascript.md

                                                      Size
 {{< /highlight >}}

+The problem is called **under-fitting**.
+In other words, the algorithm has a **high bias**.
+Both mean that the prediction doesn't fit the data well.
 That's where you have to select a different model type to fit your training set in the first place, because the correlation of your x and y values may be nonlinear (e.g. curvilinear).

 {{% chapter_header "Polynomial Regression" "polynomial-regression-javascript" %}}